vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD03_DEMO.md

 5. In the **Location** text box, type **D:\Allfiles\Mod03\Democode\FirstWebApiService\Begin** , and then click **OK**.
 6. In the **New ASP.NET MVC 4 Project** dialog box, click **Web API** , and then click **OK**.
 7. In **Solution Explorer** , under the **MyApp** project, expand the **App\_Start** folder, and then double-click **WebApiConfig.cs**.
-8. Locate the **MapHttpRoute** method call and explain the different parameters that are used in the method call.
+8. Locate the **MapHttpRoute** method call and notice the different parameters that are used in the method call.
 9. In **Solution Explorer** , under the **MyApp** project, expand the **Controllers** folder, and then double-click **ValuesController.cs**.
-10. Locate the parameterless **Get** action method, and discuss with the student how this method can be invoked by using HTTP (for example, using the _/api/values_ relative URI).
+10. Locate the parameterless **Get** action method, and notice how this method can be invoked by using HTTP (for example, using the _/api/values_ relative URI).
 11. To start the application without debugging, press Ctrl+F5.
 The Internet Explorer 10 browser will open.
 12. In the address bar of the browser, append the **api/values** to the end of the address, and then press Enter.
 13. When prompted by the browser, click **Open,** click **Try an app on this PC** , and then click **Notepad** to open the **values.json** file in Notepad.